gvwilson/sensibleadventures/nardica/nardica.md

 and..."

 She clenched her hands into fists.
-"Why's it all got to be so hard?" she asked in anguish.
+"Why's it all got to be so hard?" she asked, hating her plaintive tone.
 "Why's everythin' got to be so messed up?"

 "I don't know,"